-2.2.41.1.9 For the purposes of ADR, self-reactive substances are thermally unstable substances liable to undergo a strongly exothermic decomposition even without participation of oxygen (air).
+2.2.41.1.9 For the purposes of ADN, self-reactive substances are thermally unstable substances liable to undergo a strongly exothermic decomposition even without participation of oxygen (air).
 Substances are not considered to be self-reactive substances of Class 4.1, if:

-- (a) They are explosives according to the criteria of Class 1; - (b) They are oxidizing substances according to the classification procedure for Class 5.1 (see 2.2.51.1) except that mixtures of oxidizing substances which contain 5 % or more of combustible organic substances shall be subjected to the classification procedure defined in note 2; - (c) They are organic peroxides according to the criteria of Class 5.2 (see 2.2.52.1); - (d) Their heat of decomposition is less than 300 J/g; or - (e) Their self-accelerating decomposition temperature (SADT) (see note 3 below) is greater than 75 °C for a 50 kg package.
+(a) they are explosives according to the criteria of Class 1;

+(b) they are oxidizing substances according to the classification procedure for Class 5.1 (see 2.2.51.1) except that mixtures of oxidizing substances which contain 5.0% or more of combustible organic substances shall be subjected to the classification procedure defined in Note 2;

+(c) they are organic peroxides according to the criteria of Class 5.2 (see 2.2.52.1);

+(d) their heat of decomposition is less than 300 J/g; or

+(e) their self-accelerating decomposition temperature (SADT) (see NOTE 2 below) is greater than 75 °C for a 50 kg package.